nikitavoloboev/alfred-learn-anything/contributing.md

 # Contributing
 Thank you for wanting to make the workflow better.
 You can:
 - Make suggestions and file bugs in [Issues](../../issues/).
 - Fix issues and add features to the workflow with [Pull Requests](../../pulls/).
-Instructions below will provide the necessary information on how you can do that.
 - Improve [Learn anything](https://learn-anything.xyz/) and its [curated lists](https://github.com/learn-anything/learn-anything/wiki/Curated-Lists) that the workflow searches over.

 ## Developing the workflow